osfree-project/.github/profile/README.md

 ## Getting started

 It is, first of all, development project.
 So, you need to download and configure build environment first.
+Read http://osfree.org/doku/en:develop:guidelines for more information.